 SPECIAL NEWS FLASH

-MID-AMATEUR DIVISION ADDED TO THE AMATEUR
+MID-AMATEUR CHAMPIONSHIP ADDED TO THE AMATEUR

-The founders of the Women’s Southern Golf Association in 1911 wanted to give women of the South a place to showcase their competitive golf skills.
-The WSGA believes this tradition of elite competitive golf will continue with the new Mid-Amateur Championship created for women golfers who prefer a shorter course setup.
+The founders of the Women’s Southern Golf Association in 1911 wanted to give women of the South a place to showcase their competitive golf skills, so the Amateur Championship was organized.
+In 1986 the WSGA added a Senior Championship for ladies age 50 and over.
+This Mid Amateur addition continues that tradition as the WSGA designs a new “Mid-Amateur Trophy” to showcase women who prefer a shorter course but still want elite competition.

 Sara Bay Country Club in Sarasota, Florida will be the site for the 2015 Championships and the dates are June 1st – June 5th.
-The WSGA has secured this historic and prestigious Donald Ross design course to host the 100th playing of the Amateur Championship and the inaugural playing of the 1st WSGA Mid-Amateur Championship.
-Mid-Amateur players from the South need to mark their calendars, plot a path to the gulf coast of Florida and be a part of a new history of the WSGA.
+The WSGA has secured this historic and prestigious Donald Ross design course to host the 100th playing of the Amateur Championship and the inaugural playing of the WSGA Mid-Amateur Championship.
+Mid-Amateur players from the South need to mark the date,, plot a path to the gulf coast of Florida and be a part of a new history of the WSGA.